High Protein Chicken Mac and Cheese

 - Preheat oven to 375 degrees F. and bring a salted pot of water to a boil.
 Add the rotini pasta and cook according to the package directions to al dente.

-- When the pasta is done, drain completely and pour it into a large bowl.
-Add the cooked chicken, pancetta, and all other ingredients.
+- When the pasta is done, drain it completely, making sure to shake off any excess water, and pour it into a large bowl.
+Add the shredded rotisserie chicken, pancetta, and all other ingredients.
 Stir to combine and pour the mixture into a greased casserole dish sprayed with olive oil spray.

 - Bake for 30 minutes, or until lightly golden on top.